 - Search for the corrupt file or type the file name you want to repair.

-Open up your corrupted Access database and manually export all elements of MS Access like tables, forms, queries, reports, etc. to any newly formed database.
-Follow the below-mentioned steps to manually export the ms access elements.
+Open your corrupted Access database and manually export all elements of MS Access like tables, forms, queries, reports, etc. to any newly formed database.

-- First of all open MS Access application.
+- First of all, open the MS Access application.

-- Now go to the External Data tab and click on the More option from the Export group, and click Access Database.
+- Now go to the External Data tab click on a More option from an Export group, and click Access Database.

 - Select the final location in the File name box and click OK.

-- After that Export dialog box will appear.
-Assign a new name for the element you are transferring and tap to the OK
+- After that Export dialogbox will appear.
+Assign the new name for the element you are transferring and tap to the OK.

 - Tap to the start button and type regedit in the search box.

 - The registry editor option will appear on the screen.
-After then Select MS Access key.
+After that.
+Select MS Access key.